 Theft of remains: "A skull could be worth a year's wage"

-In the 1800s Aboriginal body parts were highly sought-after 'antiquities' that were traded by all sorts of people, from opportunists to amateur archaeologists.
+In the 1800s First Nations people's body parts were highly sought-after 'antiquities' that were traded by all sorts of people, from opportunists to amateur archaeologists.

-An Aboriginal skull could be worth a year's wage, so people were digging up Aboriginal grave sites.
-Skulls of Tasmanian Aboriginal people were worth much more as they were considered "the most primitive people on the planet" but also because scientists assumed that Australian First Nations people would die out soon.
+A skull could be worth a year's wage, so people were digging up First Nations people's grave sites.
+Skulls of Tasmanian First Nation people were worth much more as they were considered "the most primitive people on the planet" but also because scientists assumed that Australian First Nations people would die out soon.

-Those who did not want to wait until Aboriginal people died simply shot them for their bones.
-"We know that some of our people were murdered just so the prized skulls of what settlers hypocritically called savages could be donated to scientists," says Tasmanian Aboriginal woman Sara Maynard.
+Those who did not want to wait until First Nations people died simply shot them for their bones.
+"We know that some of our people were murdered just so the prized skulls of what settlers hypocritically called savages could be donated to scientists," says Tasmanian First Nations woman Sara Maynard.
 "There was a massive trade in Tasmanian Aboriginal remains in the mid-1880s."

 William Ramsay Smith was a physician at Adelaide Hospital in the late 1890s.
-He used his position to supply the University of Edinburgh with "a steady and illicit supply of Ngarrindjeri [Aboriginal clan] and other remains—bones, skin, hair samples—for medical and scientific purposes".
+He used his position to supply the University of Edinburgh with "a steady and illicit supply of Ngarrindjeri [First Nations clan] and other remains—bones, skin, hair samples—for medical and scientific purposes".

-Aboriginal elders responded by insisting that caskets be open at funerals to ensure they contained the body of a loved one and not sandbags.
+Elders responded by insisting that caskets be open at funerals to ensure they contained the body of a loved one and not sandbags.

 From the diary of Dr Erik Mjöberg (cited in the documentary Dark Science):

-"We arrived at the mist-coverd port of Fremantle.
+"We arrived at the mist-covered port of Fremantle.
 It was forbidden by Australian law to take Aboriginal skeletons out of the country.